-Steven E. Titus is the 29th president of Iowa Wesleyan University, a position he has held since 2013.
-Called to form, develop and sustain conscious leaders, Steve holds a particular concern for the interiority of leaders exercising leadership.
+Steven E. Titus is the 29th President and University Professor of Leadership at Iowa Wesleyan University, a position he has held since 2013.
+He is a passionate and seasoned certified executive coach called to form, develop and companion conscious leaders.
+Steve holds a particular concern for the interiority of leaders exercising leadership.

 A seasoned higher education executive, Steve previously served as the 13th president of Midland University.
 Additionally, Steve has held executive roles at Saint Mary’s University of Minnesota, Pacific Lutheran University, and Gustavus Adolphus College.

 Steve is past associate with the Center for Leadership Formation at Seattle University and he is co-creator and former co-director of the Thrivent Fellows Program, a national executive development program designed to identify and equip candidates of promise for executive roles in Lutheran agencies and institutions.
 Steve earlier served as a tenured professor of leadership studies and organizational behavior at Southwest Minnesota State University (SMSU) in Marshall, MN, where he founded and directed the leadership studies program and the Leadership Development Institute.

 Steve’s educational philosophy is formed by Jesuit values, guided by the Catholic Intellectual Tradition, and inspired by Ignatian Spirituality.
 He values the development of the whole person, the cultivation of the human imagination, and the exploration of what it means to be fully human.
 He is guided by the complementary and interdependent relationship between faith and reason.
 And he is inspired by a deeply relational spirituality, grounded in generosity, gratitude and action, calling us forth to be women and men for and with others, and encouraging us to find God in all things.